What is a balanced diet?

 Wholemeal carbs are the best as they are thought to contain more vitamins and release their energy more steadily, as well as containing fibre.

 3) Don’t eat too much sugar (a little bit is fine – life would be miserable without chocolate)

 Sugar is ’empty calories’ because it contains only energy without other nutrients (the same goes for alcohol).
-Save chocolate and sweets for treats as refined sugary food can cause tooth decay and cause fluctuations in blood glucose levels.
+Save chocolate and sweets for treats, as refined sugary food can cause tooth decay and fluctuations in blood glucose levels.

 Protein is only needed in moderate amounts – eat a fist-sized portion at every meal.
 Go for lean meats, poultry, eggs, fish, beans, lower-fat cheeses, semi-skimmed milk, yoghurts, or soya products.